Weight Loss Supplements — Dangerous Solutions

 “increased consumption of energy-dense foods high in saturated fats and sugars, and reduced physical activity, Economic growth, modernization, urbanization and globalization of food markets are just some of the forces thought to underlie the epidemic.“

 The mounting scientific and statistical evidence related to obesity illustrates a number of associated health risks of epidemic proportions.
 The many complications of morbidity is a head on collision with our current health care crisis.

 WHO lists among the adverse effects of obesity including:

 - high cholesterol

 - type II diabetes

-Of particular concern are certain types of cancers, especially of the breast, colon, prostate, endometroium, and kidney and gallbladder The likelihood of developing Type 2 diabetes and hypertension rises steeply with increasing body fat ratio.
+According to the guidelines on myelitehealth.co.uk, particular concern is placed on certain types of cancers, especially of the breast, colon, prostate, endometroium, and kidney and gallbladder The likelihood of developing Type 2 diabetes and hypertension rises steeply with increasing body fat ratio.
 Of the patients with diabetes, approximately 85% have type II diabetes, and of that group, 90% are obese or overweight.

 For both good and bad, obesity has generated a bevy of talk shows, reality shows and even magazines dedicated to informing the public about healthy diet and exercise.
 As a result, many in the population of obese adults and teens have reacted by trying to shed the pounds and avoid or minimize the significant health risks associated with obesity.
 Some of these efforts are healthy; using carefully planned exercise and healthy diet.
 Unfortunately, some have desperately resorted to extreme diets and damaging exercise regimes.
 Others have chosen to try self medicating with over the counter supplements.